 3.0 Methods

-In order to achieve the stated aims the underlisted methods was applied
+To achieve the stated aims the underlisted methods were applied

 3.1 Machine Drawing

-This is the graphical representation of the machine which was done after a critical analytical design, the components of the machine were designed individually and assembled using SolidWorks 2015 version.
+Machine drawing is the graphical representation of the machine which was done after a critical analytical design, the components of the machine were designed individually and assembled using SolidWorks 2015 version.
 The drawing gives all the dimensional details of the machine components from which it was developed.
 This drawing was made in the Computer Aided Design and Drafting (CADD) center of Akanu Ibiam Federal Polytechnic, Unwana.

 3.2 DETAILED DESIGN